Kocal/vue-web-extension/docs/development/Vue-Devtools.md

-# Using Vue Devtools on your popup
+# Using Vue Devtools in Your Popup

 By default, you can't use [Vue Devtools](https://github.com/vuejs/vue-devtools) on your popup page.
 The issue has already been [discussed](https://github.com/vuejs/vue-devtools/issues/120) in Vue Devtools repository.

 The GitHub user [@wujunchuan](https://github.com/wujunchuan) found a solution to make it works anyway.

-## Install and run Vue Devtools
+## Install and Run Vue Devtools

 Install Vue Devtools (e.g.: `npm i -g @vue/devtools`) and then run `vue-devtools`.

-## Configuring your extension
+## Configuring Your Extension

 A new window opens, copy the first `<script>` (it should be something like `<script src="http://localhost:8098"></script>`).